To build your best body and have your top performances, you need the ideal combination of training, diet, and recovery.

 You can make adjustments along the way based on how you are progressing.

-You do not have to count your macros and calories forever.
+Now, you do not have to count your macros and calories forever.

 But I recommend that you count them until you reach your goal.
 You will learn about the effects that different amounts and types of food have on your body.